zoeleca/zoeleca.github.io/README.md

 ### Hi there !
 Welcome to My Portfolio !
 Here is a minimalist but responsive website to present myself..
 I mainly used HTML & CSS to make it, but I am currently working on a second version using React, Tailwind and Figma ;)

+Thanks to all the feedbacks.
+I've changed the skills sections removing the progress bar and instead putting the logo of the stacks I use.
+I've modified the project section as well by adding a description to each project.
+I've added a CV download button and a contact form!

 <br>

 Click <a href='https://zoeleca.github.io/'>Here</a>